Player Code of Conduct

-- Every participant should play with the highest integrity and is responsible for officiating themselves.
+- Every participant plays with the highest integrity and is responsible for officiating themselves.

-- Each participant is responsible for learning and playing by the rules.
+- Each participant understands and plays by the rules.

-- A participant should never ignore or deliberately break the rules.
+- A participant never ignores or deliberately breaks the rules.

 - Participants are expected to contribute to the betterment of the community by building positive relationships with each other.